emberjs/rfcs/text/0626-invoke-helper.md

     {{/let}}
     ```

-Out of these options, helpers are the closest to what we want - they are low
+Out of these options, helpers are the closest to what we want - they produce
-overhead, they produce computed values directly without a template, and
+computed values directly without a template, and with the recent addition of
-with the recent addition of effect helpers they can be used side-effect to
+effect helpers they can be used side-effect to accomplish tasks like setting the
-accomplish tasks like setting the document title.
-The only downside is that they
+document title.
+The only downside is that they can only be invoked in templates,
-can only be invoked in templates, so they require you to design your components
+so they require you to design your components around using them in templates
-around using them in templates only.
-This can be difficult to do in many cases,
+only.
+This can be difficult to do in many cases, where the data wants to be
-where the data wants to be accessed to create derived state for instance.
+accessed to create derived state for instance.

 This RFC proposes adding a way to create helpers within JavaScript directly,
 extending the reactive model in a way that allows users to extract common